muratk5n/thirdwave/en/README.md

 ---

-H2 View: "6.6bn dollar plan for 1.5GW green hydrogen and ammonia project in India..
-ACME Group have announced further plans to scale up green hydrogen production in India, as it reveals an agreement for a Rs 52,474 crore ($6.6bn) green hydrogen and ammonia project in the state of Tamil Nadu"
+H2 View: "$6.6bn plan for 1.5GW green hydrogen and ammonia project in India..
+ACME Group have announced further plans to scale up green hydrogen production in India, as it reveals an agreement for a Rs 52,474 crore (6.6bn dollar) green hydrogen and ammonia project in the state of Tamil Nadu"

 ---